 Students are expected to complete all required first-year courses during their first year of enrollment in law school.
 Summer starters must take all required first-year courses in the first year plus sufficient electives in both the fall and spring semesters to carry a course load of no fewer than 12 credit hours and no fewer than 4 courses in each semester.
 After the first year, the maximum course load is 18 credit hours per semester, and the minimum load is 12 hours.
 The associate dean for academic affairs may approve a schedule of fewer than 12 credit hours under exceptional circumstances.
 Any student taking fewer than 12 credits without prior approval of the associate dean for academic affairs will not be in good standing with the law school.

 A student must finish an incomplete course by the end of the next semester (excluding summer sessions), whether or not the student is enrolled in the law school during the next semester.
 If a student does not make up an incomplete grade by the end of the next semester, the incomplete will be changed to a grade of F at the end of that semester.
 The last day of the final examination period is the end of the semester.
 Waivers of this rule or extensions of the time allowed for making up incomplete grades may be granted by the academic committee only in cases of extreme hardship.

-Students considering withdrawing are strongly encouraged to confer with an associate dean.
+Students considering withdrawing are strongly encouraged to confer with the associate dean for academic affairs.
 Any student who has completed at least 29 credit hours and is in good standing may withdraw from all law school courses in which he or she is enrolled if the student completes all required administrative steps for withdrawal no later than the last day of classes for the semester.
 Students who wish to withdraw after the last day of classes for the semester must obtain permission from the academic committee.